 For an IT services company with 40 active domestic clients, a single quarter generates approximately 120 invoices attracting 194J TDS.
 If clients deduct quarterly, Form 26AS shows 40 entries.
 The 3:1 ledger-to-certificate ratio means that amount-based one-to-one matching will leave the majority of entries unmatched in the first pass.

-TDS reconciliation software that applies weighted signal matching — using certificate number (partial reference, signal weight 0.25), deductor TAN (counterparty, weight 0.15), and quarter-end date proximity (weight 0.10) — closes this gap without manual intervention.
-TransactIG’s four-pass matching engine improved match rates from 51% baseline to 88% on a 781-row test dataset, reducing quarterly 194J reconciliation from 5 days to under 4 hours for organisations with 50 or more active deductors.
+TDS reconciliation software that applies composite-signal matching — using certificate number (partial reference), deductor TAN (counterparty), and quarter-end date proximity — closes this gap without manual intervention.
+TransactIG’s multi-pass matching engine improved match rates from 51% baseline to 88% on a test dataset across mixed Indian enterprise reconciliation data, reducing quarterly 194J reconciliation from 5 days to under 4 hours for organisations with 50 or more active deductors.

 The section code mismatch (194C filed instead of 194J) is handled through a dedicated TAX_DEDUCTION variance code, which flags the entry for correction return follow-up rather than auto-acceptance.